Equilibrium States for Center Isometries: Introduction and Main Results

-For the particular case of SRB measures the construction of the equilibrium state in our context also follows from the general results in \cite{GibbsSinaiPesin} while the uniqueness is proven by Dolgopyat in \cite{lecturesugibbs}, but the other parts of the theorem are new; still, we give a different proof of existence and uniqueness for SRB measures.
-In this case there exists the following characterization: an invariant measure $\mm$ is an equilibrium state for $\varphi(x)=\log\det Df|E^u_x$ if and only if for every measurable partition subordinated to the unstable foliation, the conditional measures induced by $\mm$ are absolutely continuous with respect to Lebesgue on the corresponding leaf.
-Here we are able to give similar characterization for equilibrium states, that seems to be new even in the classical hyperbolic case (the condition of the potential being constant on center leaves is automatic for Anosov diffeomorphisms).
+Let us say a few words about the SRB case.
+The existence of SRB measures in the context that we are working also follows from the general results in \cite{GibbsSinaiPesin}, while the uniqueness was initially proven by Dolgopyat in \cite{lecturesugibbs}.
+Nevertheless, the other parts of the theorem are new, and therefore we are able to make a contribution to the study of SRB measures for partially hyperbolic systems in a setting that has not been explored thoroughly yet (i.e.\@ zero Lyapunov exponents in the center direction).

+At this point we bring to the attention of the reader the following characterization of such measures: an invariant measure $\mm$ is an SRB (that is, an equilibrium state for $\varphi(x)=-\log|\det Df|E^u_x|$) if and only if for every measurable partition subordinated to the unstable foliation, the conditional measures induced by $\mm$ are absolutely continuous with respect to Lebesgue on the corresponding leaf.
+Here we are able to give similar characterization for equilibrium states, that is new even in the classical hyperbolic case; on the other hand, for certain non-uniformly interval expanding maps there exist similar characterizations \cite{uniqueeqpiecewise}, \cite{buzzitermo}.
+We highlight that the result relies on the existence of a family of measures as given in \hyperlink{theoremA}{Theorem A}, and could be applied under different hypotheses that guarantee such existence.
+This is the case for time-one maps of (mixing) Anosov flows due to the results of Haydn cited above (see also \Cref{sec:applications_and_concluding_remarks}), or for Anosov diffeomorphisms (where the condition of the potential being constant on center leaves is automatic).

-\begin{theoremB} In the same context of Theorem A, consider an $f$-invariant measure $\mm$.
-The following are equivalent. \begin{enumerate} \item $\mu$ is an equilibrium state for $\varphi$. \item For every $\mm$-measurable partition $\xi$ subordinated to $\Fu$, the induced conditional measures are absolutely continuous with respect to $\{\mux\}_x$. \item For every $\mm$-measurable partition $\xi$ subordinated to $\Fs$, the induced conditional measures are absolutely continuous with respect to $\{\msx\}_x$. \end{enumerate} \end{theoremB}
+\begin{theoremB}\hypertarget{theoremB}{} Let $f:M\to M$ be a $\mathcal C^2$ center isometry and $\varphi:M\to\Real$ a Hölder potential.
+Suppose the existence of a family $\mu^u=\{\mux\}_{x\in M}$ satisfying $2,3$ of \hyperlink{theoremA}{Theorem A}.
+For an $f$-invariant measure $\mm$, the following conditions are equivalent. \begin{enumerate} \item $\mm$ is an equilibrium state for $\varphi$. \item For every $\mm$-measurable partition $\xi$ subordinated to $\Fu$, the induced conditional measures are absolutely continuous with respect to $\{\mux\}_x$. \end{enumerate} Furthermore, if there also exists a family $\mu^s=\{\msx\}_{x\in M}$ satisfying $2,3$ of \hyperlink{theoremA}{Theorem A}, then conditions $1$ and $2$ are also equivalent to: